valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   If the plugin configuration file contained a 'null' value for a plugin property, an error was thrown.

+* **Process not linked after deploying a new case definition**

+  When a new version of the case definition was deployed, the new case definition would sometimes no longer be linked to any of the process definitions that were linked in previous versions.

 ## Breaking changes

 The following breaking changes were introduced: